Which place is cheaper, Prague or Vilnius?

 Vilnius is a good city for couples to visit.
 The city is filled with viewpoints, from hill tops to towers, where you can enjoy romantic views over the landscape.
 You can also dine in a local restaurant or enjoy a picnic in one of the outdoor settings.

-Vilnius is a great city to visit for backpackers.
+Plenty of budget travelers and backpackers visit Vilnius.
 For backpackers who want to escape the crowds, this off-the-beaten path European capital is a great option.
 It has history, charm, and an authenticity that is hard to find in a more touristy area.
 It's also an affordable city, with hostels and plenty of cheap places to eat.

 Prague is a very popular place to visit for students.
 If you're studying abroad and want a cultural city with a young and fun vibe, the this is among the best.